DamsaraJayanath/tom_Jerry_image_classification_CNN/README.md

 ### 🔹 Model 2 (Improved CNN – Final Model)
 - Optimized number of convolution filters
 - Dropout layer added to reduce overfitting
-- Better generalization performance on validation data
+- Improved generalization on validation data

-✔ **Model 2 achieved better validation accuracy and reduced overfitting**, and was selected as the final model.
+✔ **Model 2 achieved better validation performance and was selected as the final model.**

 ---